VeraSafe Services Privacy Notice

 Absent Controllership

-In the context of certain Professional Services, such as data representative services, VeraSafe is neither a data controller nor a data processor.
+In the context of certain Professional Services, such as our data protection representative services, VeraSafe is neither a data controller nor a data processor.

 5. Basis of Processing